-2.2 Cation exchange capacity determination
+25 2.2 Cation Exchange Capacity determination

-The cation exchange capacity (CEC) is defined as the number of cations bound to mineral surface charges that can be reversibly exchanged.
-In this work, cation exchange capacity was measured by displacing the adsorbed ions with cobalt hexammine ("CoHex", $Co(NH_3)6^{3+}$).
-CoHex is a stable organometallic compound that effectively displaces major cations while keeping the pH of the sample constant (Ciesielski et al., 1997; Orsini and Remy, 1976).
-The Co-Hex solution is slightly acidic and may lead to the dissolution of sedimentary carbonates during exchange.
+The cation exchange capacity (CEC) is defined as the amount of cations bound to mineral surface charges that can be reversibly exchanged.
+In this work, cation exchange capacity was measured by displacing the adsorbed ions with Cobalt-Hexammine ("CoHex", Co(NH3)63+).
+CoHex is a stable organometallic compound that effectively displaces major cations while maintaining the pH of the sample constant (Ciesielski, et al., 1997; Orsini 30 and Remy, 1976).
+The CoHex solution is slightly acidic and may lead to the dissolution of sedimentary carbonates during exchange.
 To avoid this carbonate dissolution, the CoHex solution was saturated with pure calcite before exchange (Dohrmann and Kaufhold, 2009).
-Between 1 and 2 g of sediments was reacted with 30 mL of a calcite-saturated CoHex solution for 2 h.
-After centrifugation, the remaining cobalt concentration in the supernatant was determined by spectrometric UV absorbance measurements (Aran et al., 2008), which by difference with the initial cobalt concentration of the solution yields a first estimate of the total CEC of the sediments (CEC{UV}).
-Additionally, major cations (Ca2+, Mg2+, Na+, K+) released by the sediments during exchange were determined by atomic absorption spectrometry at SARM-CRPG on the same solution, using a non-reacted CoHex solution as reference.
-The sum of the released cations provides a second determination of the total CEC of the sediments (CEC ${\Sigma{cat}}$).
-No systematic differences between CEC{UV} and $CEC{\Sigma{cat}}$ are observed (Fig. 2), which emphasizes that no significant numbers of other cations are released during exchange or through mineral dissolutions such as dolomite.
-Repeated measurements showed that the reproducibility of both measurements is better than 10%.
-Freeze drying the sediment samples prior to CEC analyses did not affect their CEC behaviour since different splits of sediments conserved in river water until exchange and splits subsequently freeze-dried showed similar CEC values within uncertainty.
+Between 1 and 2g of sediments where reacted with 30 ml of a calcitesaturated CoHex solution for 2 hours.
+After centrifugation, the remaining cobalt concentration in the supernatant was determined by spectrometric UV absorbance measurements (Aran et al., 2008), which by difference with the initial cobalt concentration of the solution, yields a first estimate of the total CEC of the sediments (CEC{UV}).
+Additionally, major cations (Ca2+, Mg2+, Na+, K+) released by the sediments during exchange were determined by atomic absorption spectrometry at SARM-CRPG on the same solution, using a non-reacted CoHex solution as